hatakkey/MAG-integrated/docs/4G_session_verification.md

 ```

-The session goes to idel state
+The session goes to idle state
 ```bash
 A:admin@MAG2# show s-fwa